opil/documentation/docs/final_documentation_structure/BPO/Getting_Started___Installation_Guide__User_Manual.md

 ![Send the task specification to BPO](./img/bpo_hmi_step2.png)

-You can also check that the `BPOSpecificationInput` entity has been added on orion entities (`http://<IP or localhost>:1026/v2/entities`) containing the task specification sent from the HMI.
+You can also check that the `BPOSpecificationInput` entity has been added on orion entities (`http://<ocb_IP>:1026/v2/entities`) containing the task specification sent from the HMI.

 ![BPO specification input on OCB](./img/orion1.png)